galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

 <!-- TODO: add citation
 Kozich JJ, Westcott SL, Baxter NT, Highlander SK, Schloss PD.
 (2013): Development of a dual-index sequencing strategy and curation pipeline for analyzing amplicon sequence data on the MiSeq Illumina sequencing platform.
 Applied and Environmental Microbiology.
 79(17):5112-20. -->

-:information_source: Your results may deviate slightly from the ones presented in this tutorial due to differing tool or reference data versions.

 ## Overview
 In this tutorial we will perform the following steps:

 1. Obtaining and preparing input data
 2. Quality Control
+  - Reducing sequencing and PCR errors
+  - Processing improved sequences
+  - Assessing error rate
+  - Preparing for analysis
 3. OTU-based analysis
-4. Phylotype-based analysis
+  - alpha diversity
+  - beta diversity
-5. Phylogeny-based analysis
+  - population-level analysis
+4. Vizualisations
-6. Vizualisation with Phinch
+  - Phinch
+  - Krona

 Each of the Mothur tools in Galaxy contains a link to the mothur wiki in the help section.
 Here you can find more details about all the inputs, outputs and parameters for the tool.

+:information_source: Your results may deviate slightly from the ones presented in this tutorial due to differing tool or reference data versions or stochastic processes in the algorithms.

 # Part 1: Obtaining and preparing data